CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

     ![](./media/add-diag.png)

-11. Make sure you fill the **Diagnostic Settings** page with the following details.
+11. Fill the **Diagnostic Settings** page with the following details:

     * **Diagnostic setting name**: `dev-log` **(1)**
     *  **Logs**: Make sure you have selected all the categories **(2)**